geek-cookbook/geek-cookbook/docs/recipies/mail.md

 # Mail Server

 Many of the recipies that follow require email access of some kind.
-It's quite accepmatebl normally possible to use a hosted service such as SendGrid, or just a gmail account.
+It's  normally possible to use a hosted service such as SendGrid, or just a gmail account.
 If (like me) you'd like to self-host email for your stacks, then the following recipe provides a full-stack mail server running on the docker HA swarm.

 Of value to me in choosing docker-mailserver were: